Tableaux de bord des données

 Children not attending school who are engaged in economic activity can be subjected to longer working hours.

-In 2006, the latest year with available data, children in economic activity only, meaning they are not in school, worked an average of 2.6 hours per week.
-This number has decreased since 2000, when the average number of hours worked by this age group was 9.8.
+In 2007, the latest year with available data, children in economic activity only, meaning they are not in school, worked an average of 52.7 hours per week.

 The chart displays differences in the number of hours worked by children aged 5-14 who are not in school, by sex and region.
-Complete disaggregated data to compare groups is provided for 2000 and 2006.
+Complete disaggregated data to compare groups is provided for 2007.

 Weekly Hours Household Chores, Children Aged 5-14 (Source: ILO)

 Researchers recognize that children involved in economic activities are not the only children working.
-The ICLS recommended definition of child labour includes children aged 5-14 performing household chores for at least 21 hours per week.
+The ICLS recommended definition of child labour includes performing household chores for at least 21 hours per week for children aged 5-14.

-Children aged 5-14, on average, are found to work on household chores 6.2 hours per week according to the 2006 estimate.
-This estimate represents a decrease in hours worked across all age groups since the last estimate in 2000, which found that children aged 5-14 in Uzbekistan worked an average of 14.4 hours per week.
+Children aged 5-14, on average, are found to work on household chores 5.4 hours per week according to the 2007 estimate.

 The chart displays differences in the number of hours children aged 5-14 work on household chores by sex and region.
-Complete disaggregated data to compare groups is provided for 2000 and 2006.
+Complete disaggregated data to compare groups is provided for 2007.

 Measuring the incidence of forced labour is a much more recent endeavour and presents unique methodological challenges compared to the measurement of child labour.

-No nationally representative data is available on forced labour prevalence in Uzbekistan.
+No nationally representative data is available on forced labour prevalence in Jordan.

 Visit the How to Measure the Change page for information on new guidelines presented by the International Labour Organization and adopted by the International Conference of Labour Statisticians.